The Ultimate 10-Day Colombia Itinerary

 - Hiking Clothes: Make sure you have a couple hiking outfits for Tayrona and Cocora Valley.

-- Warm Sweaters: Bogota can get chilly and Salento got cold at night and in the morning so make sure you have some layers.
+- Warm Sweaters: Bogotá can be cold, and Salento got cold in the evening and morning, so make sure you bring layers.

-- Sneakers: You will need sneakers for hiking Cocora Valley and Tayrona, and you might want to wear them when you walk around a lot exploring Bogota and Medellin.
+- Sneakers: You will need sneakers for hiking Cocora Valley and Tayrona, and you might want to wear them on longer days exploring cities such as Medellin and Bogotá.

 - Toiletries: Many hotels and guesthouses in Colombia didn’t provide shampoo or conditioner, so make sure to bring some with you.
-Use these reusable travel size bottles and fill them with your shampoo, conditioner, body wash and whatever else you need.
+Use these reusable travel size bottles and fill them with your shampoo, conditioner, and body wash.

 - Bug Spray: You will definitely need bug spray for Tayrona National Park, so make sure you bring a travel size one with you.